ict-expert-recruit/node-training/README.md

 Unzip the file in the folder C:\Users\Public\Documents\node\

-Download on this github the file rest-api.zip and unzip it in the node folder
+Download on this github the folder "rest-api" and put it in the "node" folder.

+You should have the following tree:

+- node
+    -- rest-api
+        --- server.js
+        --- route
+          ---- hello.js

 # Exercices
 You have 10 exercice to realize in node.js.
 Each exercice is a route that responds to a specific request.